Pingrash/Simple-Home-Page/README.md

 ## [Hosted Here](https://simple-home-page.netlify.com/)

+## Current Ideas / To Do's

+### Firebase Integration

+I am currently thinking about adding the ability for the user to log in and sync their links and reminders between machines.
+Local Storage would still be the primary way of storing the data to avoid potential slowdowns of accessing the firebase database.
+A flag could be set to the database as to wether the machine has the latest data set.

+_eg._
+ONLOAD - Local Storage data is mounted
+POST MOUNT - Connection to Firebase to determine if latest data is downloaded.
+If not, download and set it ON CHANGES - After the new data is set to Local Storage then it would be uploaded to Firebase and new update flag set.

+#### Pros

+- Quick and easy setup on new machines and different browsers
+- Backup for links and reminders if something goes wrong with Local storage data

+#### Cons

+- Could introduce the potential for some hang time as data is set/retrieved.
+- If the user wants to have unique links and reminders per machine, this could make that more difficult.
+  - **Note** - This issue could maybe be prevented by adding profiles the user could create and switch between.
+    _eg._ Home, Work, Laptop, etc.

+### Layout Reactiveness

+Need to check how reactive the page is on smaller screen sizes.
+It it not likely the page will be used on mobile screens but tablet screens would definitely be worth checking.

 ## About

 This project is to create a fast, simple home page to use in the browser.